Understanding compounded topical finasteride

-Dr. Eric Howell, board-certified dermatologist, talks about the benefits of using topical finasteride in the treatment of male and female pattern baldness and tells you how to get it.
+Dr. Eric Howell, board-certified dermatologist, talks about the off-label use of topical finasteride in the treatment of male pattern baldness.

 Table of Content: